KhronosGroup/glTF-Tutorials/PBR Tutorial.md

-# Physically-Based Rendering: From Theory to Practice
+# Physically-Based Rendering: From Theory to glTF

 ## What is PBR?